-Brown Science Prep (BSP) brings high schoolers from all around Rhode Island together to explore exciting questions like these.
+Brown Science Prep (BSP) brings high schoolers from all around Providence together to explore questions like these.
 Our program is completely free, provides free breakfast, and is open to all high schoolers.
 No particular background in science is required.
-Read more about us below!
+Read more about us below, and check out this page if you're a high schooler interested in joining BSP!

 What we do

-BSP takes place almost every Saturday of the school year.
-At each session, our mentors, who are Brown undergraduates, lead lessons that incorporate experiments and demos and are super informal.
-We focus on topics that aren't traditionally covered in high school classes, like the physics of music and the search for extraterrestrial life.
+On most Saturdays of the school year, high school students from all over Providence gather at Brown to learn and create science with our team of mentors.
+At each session, we lead students through lessons that we try to make super hands-on, super informal, and super different from what is traditionally covered in high school!
+Some examples of our past lessons include the physics of music and the search for extraterrestrial life.
 During BSP, we also meet in small groups to talk about what college is like and how to prepare for the application process.
-At the end of the semester, we bring in Brown scientists to talk to students about their research, career paths, and passion for science.
+At the end of the semester, we bring in scientists working at Brown and in the Providence community to talk about their journeys in science.

 Our general schedule

-10:30am-11:00am - Students arrive at Brown and eat free breakfast while talking to our mentors.
+10:30am-11:00am - Students arrive at Brown and eat free breakfast while hanging out with our mentors.

 Please click here to view examples of past lessons.